jawj/zapatos-docs/src/index.md

 }
 ```

 Wildcard table options have lower precedence than named table options.
 The default values, should you want to restore them for named tables, are `"insert": "auto"` and `"update": "auto"`.
-Note that `"*"` is only supported as a complete key — you can't use a `*` to match parts of names — and for tables only, not columns.
+Note that `"*"` is only supported as the whole key — you can't use a `*` to match parts of names — and only for tables, not for columns.

 #### Environment variables